cruacl/Jingle-Bezier/README.md

 ## Current Scope

-The current implementation focuses on **2D cubic Bézier curves** and their fundamental geometric properties.
+The current implementation supports **2D and 3D cubic Bézier curves** and their fundamental geometric properties.

 ---